-As of April 30, 2021, we had five issued patents and one pending patent application in the United States and abroad.
+As of July 31, 2021, we had five issued patents and one pending patent application in the United States and abroad.
 These patents and patent applications seek to protect proprietary inventions relevant to our business.
-These issued patents are scheduled to expire on or around the years between 2034 and 2036 and cover various aspects of The DevOps Platform and technology.
+These issued patents are scheduled to expire on or around the years between 2034 and 2036 and cover a means of undertaking metaphor-based language code fuzzing relating to testing of code.

-As of April 30, 2021, we had three trademark registrations in the United States, including registrations for "GITLAB" and our logo.
-We also had 14 trademark registrations and applications in certain other jurisdictions and regions.
+As of July 31, 2021, we had three trademark registrations in the United States, including registrations for "GITLAB" and our logo.
+We also had 15 trademark registrations and applications in certain other jurisdictions and regions.
 Additionally, we are the registered holder of a number of domain names, including gitlab.com.